anna-dor-plumsail/documents-docs/source/document-generation/docx/demos.rst

 Conditionally hide blocks
 -------------------------

-This demo shows how hide table rows, bullet lists items and arbitrary sections of document if there is empty value in a tag.
+This demo shows how to hide table rows, bullet lists items and arbitrary sections of document if there is empty value in a tag.

 You can find the description  of this case in the `conditionally hide blocks <conditionally-hide-blocks.html>`_ documentation.